keosariel/supabase-client/README.md

 [Supabase](https://supabase.io/) is an Open Source Firebase Alternative that provides the tools and infrastructure you need to develop apps.
 It lets you create a backend in less than 2 minutes.
 Start your project with a Postgres Database, Authentication, instant APIs, realtime subscriptions and Storage.
 The **Supabase-Client** abstracts access to the endpoint to the READ, INSERT, UPDATE, and DELETE operations on an existing **table** in your supabase application.

+However, this project is base on the [Supabase API](https://supabase.io/docs/guides/api)

 ## Installation
 To install Supabase-Client, simply execute the following command in a terminal:
 ```